lervag/vimtex/DOCUMENTATION.md

 ## vimtex
 This directory holds the bulk of the VimTeX source code.
-Each `.vim` file represents a separate submodule that may provide one ore more of the following:
+Each `.vim` file represents a separate submodule that may provide one or more of the following:

 * a functional API that is used in other parts of VimTeX
 * buffer functionalities (mappings, commands, and/or autocommands)